 3. Recognize That Time of Year Changes Your Safari Experience

-When planning a trip to southern Africa, visitors often go in the dry season which runs in sync with vacations schedules for many international guests.
+When planning a trip to southern Africa, visitors often go in the dry season which runs in sync with vacation schedules for many international guests.
 For sub-Saharan Africa, this generally runs from June to October.
 However, dry season varies from country to country.

-In most places, the number of animals doesn’t change during the year, but their visibility does.
+In most places, the number of animals does not change during the year, but their visibility does.
 When there is low vegetation and water sources are scarcer, animals tend to gather at waterholes.
 They are also easier to see without leaves on trees and bushes or a thick layer of undergrowth.

 The ‘green’ or rainy season is also a wonderful time to visit.
 Lush backdrops help wildlife pop in photos – during the dry season, lions and impala can fade in with the dull branches and leaves.
 Green season also brings births of foals, fawns, calves, and cubs.
 I was able to see so many adorable miniatures of my favorite African wildlife.
 Prices are regularly lower in the off-season as well.